dreger/audaciousfox.net/content/archive/no-mans-sky-is-not-destiny.md

 ---
 date: 2016-08-31T00:00:00Z
-title: No Man’s Sky is Not the New Destiny
+title: No Man’s Sky Is Not the New Destiny
 ---

 I have a few problems with Ben Kuchera's recent piece for Polygon titled, [No Man’s Sky is the new Destiny][kuchera nms].
 I don't believe the comparison is fair or offers a realistic insight into the future of NMS.